 - 2 cups long grain basmathi rice, rinsed

-- 1 Knorr chicken stock cube, or any other brand, enough for 500 ml stock
+- Chicken stock cubes, enough for 500 ml stock OR homemade chicken stock

 - 1 (400-gram) can whole tomatoes, crushed OR 2 large tomatoes, chopped and pureed